-Fund financial statements are also provided in the report for all of the governmental funds, proprietary funds and the fiduciary funds of the District.
+Fund financial statements are also provided in the report for all of the governmental funds and proprietary funds of the District.
 Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.
 Non-major funds are aggregated and presented in a single column.
 Fiduciary funds are reported by fund type.